gliderkite/sr-cache/README.md

 }
 ```

-In order to give immutable access to the `struct` field (and avoid declaring the field public as well as accessing it via tuple indexing), we simply need to implement the [Deref][10] trait.
-Treating our smart pointer `CacheVal<V>` like a regular reference is called [deref coercion][11] and can conveniently work by being implicitly applied by the compiler so that writing function and method calls doesn't require the addition of as many explicit references and dereferences with `&` and `*`.
+In order to give immutable access to the `struct` field (and avoid declaring the field public as well as having to access it via tuple indexing), we simply need to implement the [Deref][10] trait.
+Treating our smart pointer `CacheVal<V>` like a regular reference to its field is called [deref coercion][11] and can conveniently work by being implicitly applied by the compiler so that writing function and method calls doesn't require the addition of as many explicit references and dereferences with `&` and `*`.

 ```rust
 use std::ops::Deref;